Country Guide

 How Does an Employer of Record in Uruguay Work?

-Partnering with an EOR in Uruguay like INS Global is simple and efficient.
+Partnering with an Employer of Record in Uruguay like INS Global is simple and efficient.
 You can conclude such agreements in 4 steps:

-• As your EOR partner, INS Global assumes responsibility for HR administration and ensures compliance with tax and labor laws.
+As your Employer of Record partner, INS Global assumes responsibility for HR administration and ensures compliance with tax and labor laws.
 We manage the intricacies of employment in Uruguay.

 What's the Difference between a Professional Employer Organization in Uruguay and an Employer of Record?